Lawn and Garden Shop

 Deciduous tree reaching up to 40 to 50 feet in height when mature.
 The large nuts grow within a large husk with prickly burrs.
 Each husk usually contains one or two edible nuts.
 Chestnut trees are a dense shade tree and they require ample space in which to grow.
 The creamy white, small flowers form along long slender catkins which are 8 to 12 inches long, whick bloom in June/July.
 Two trees of the same variety must be planted for a substantial nut crop.
 Single trees tend to bear lightly, or not at all.
 Plant in full sun.
 Chestnut trees do well in most soils, but are intolerant of alkaline soils.

 Deciduous tree.
 While not generally considered a nut tree, the Fig tree does bear a fruit.
 Figs are a fast growing tree reaching up to 15 to 30 feet in height when mature.
 Usually their trunks are heavy, smooth, and grey in color.
 When mature these trees become gnarled and their sillouette tends to be very picturesque.
 They require full sun, good drainage and will grow in most types of garden soils.
 Home Fig varieties do not require cross polinating and most varieties will bear two crops each year.
 The first crop in July and the second one in August or October.

-Thank you for shopping at our bookstore.
+Thank you for shopping at our Lawn and Garden Shop.
 We do appreciate your business.

 If you have comments, questions, or suggestions, email us at firstname.lastname@example.org